 You must use network pharmacies to get your prescriptions filled or refilled.
-The provider directory lists our network pharmacies.
+The Provider Directory lists our network pharmacies.
 Network pharmacies are all of the pharmacies that have agreed to fill covered prescriptions for our plan members.
 You can use the Provider Directory to find the network pharmacy you want to use.
 See Chapter 5, Section 2.5 for information on when you can use pharmacies that are not in the plan's network.

-If you don't have your copy of the Provider Directory, you can request a copy from Member Services.
-The most recent list of providers, pharmacies and suppliers is available on our website at www.GeisingerGold.com.
+If you don't have your copy of the Provider Directory, you can request a copy (electronically or in hardcopy form) from Member Services.
+Requests for hard copy Provider Directories will be mailed to you within three business days.
+The most recent list of providers, pharmacies and suppliers is available on our website at www.geisingergold.com.